COVID-19 Updates for KU International Community

 - Study Abroad & Global Engagement for all students currently abroad, recently returned or planning international travel: 785-864-3742 or firstname.lastname@example.org

-For international applicants living in regions affected by COVID-19 (such as students living in China, Japan, South Korea and Europe), KU will work to support you and explore options to help you meet application deadlines and requirements.
+For international applicants living in regions affected by COVID-19, KU will work to support you and explore options to help you meet application deadlines and requirements.